SSKT7/WaylandFedora/README.md

 Some might say hyprland performs well with nix os or arch base distros .
 But i dont see any issue with fedora .
-I have problem switching to pulseaudio , cause fedora partners with pipewire .
+I had problem switching to pulseaudio , cause fedora is partnered with pipewire .
 So I made my setup on pipewire haha.